Isanti Soil & Water Conservation District

 house

 Urban and residential areas offer a unique conservation challenge.
-Rain water that once was able to soak into the ground in a forest or on the prairie now hits hard surfaces such as pavement, rooftops and compacted soils and runs off of the land as stormwater runoff.
-Stormwater runoff often flows over these hard surfaces and directly into a nearby lake, river or a nearby stormdrain.
+Rainwater that once was able to soak into the ground in a forest or on the prairie now hits hard surfaces such as pavement, rooftops, and compacted soils and runs off the land as stormwater runoff.
+Stormwater runoff often flows over these hard surfaces and directly into a nearby lake, river, or storm drain.
 Along the way, the rain picks up pollutants such as fertilizer, sediment, pet waste, and chemicals from vehicles.
-These pollutants reduce the health of lakes and rivers and the plants and animals that need clean water to survive.
-Reduced water health can also impact lakeshore values, recreational opportunities, fishing and aesthetics.
+These pollutants harm the health of lakes and rivers, as well as the plants and animals that rely on clean water to survive.
+Reduced water health can also impact lakeshore values, recreational opportunities, fishing, and aesthetics.
 The best way to keep our waters clean is by making sure that the stormwater running into them is clean.

 What can you do to reduce stormwater runoff?